Particular/docs.particular.net/Content/ServiceControl/customize-name-and-description.md

 ---
-title: Setting Custom Name and Description Properties for ServiceControl API
+title: Name and Description Properties for the API
 summary: How to configure the default values for the Name and Description properties of the ServiceControl API
 tags:
 - ServiceControl